 If we can keep the sayings concerning the coming of the Son of man in its context, without forcing our own meaning into it, we can come to a true understanding of what Jesus meant.
 Then we can stop chewing off the ends of puzzle pieces to make things fit and we won't have to be embarassed any longer.Continue Reading

-When Jesus informed the disciples that not one stone of the temple would be left standing upon another, its obvious it set them back.
-They began to inquire when this should take place.
+When Jesus informed the disciples that not one stone of the temple would be left standing upon another, they began to inquire when this should take place.
 They also associated two other events with this destruction.
 They asked about the sign of his Parousia, and the consummation of the age.
 When the disciples asked about His Parousia, they were not asking about the timing of His Second Coming.
 They were asking about His ascension to the throne of His father, David.
 They had a misconception about His taking the reigns of kingship of Israel, as many do today.

 Was the promise of land which God made to Abraham fulfilled?
 Some will answer this question, No. However, what does the Scripture say?
 There is an abundance of evidence from the Bible that Natural Israel did indeed receive from the Lord all the land that was promised to Abraham.
-It is also evident that the Seed of Promise, Christ, is receiving His Inheritance as promised.Continue Reading
+It is also evident that the Seed of Promise, Christ, has also received His Inheritance as promised.Continue Reading ->

-For the Jews require a sign, and the Greeks seek after wisdom: (1 Cor.
-1:22).
 The Jews required a sign of Jesus to validate His claim of being the Messiah sent from God.
 He said that no sign would be given that evil and adulterous generation except the sign of the prophet Jonah.
-Just so there was no misunderstanding, He explains what the sign of Jonah was,"as Jonas was three days and three nights in the whale's belly; so shall the Son of man be three days and three nights in the heart of the earth."
+Just so there was no misunderstanding, He explains what the sign of Jonah was, "as Jonas was three days and three nights in the whale's belly; so shall the Son of man be three days and three nights in the heart of the earth."

-Some how this sign is a complete mystery and an unsolvable math problem.
+Somehow this sign is a complete mystery and an unsolvable math problem.
 We treat this as though Jesus was speaking in some secret code, which one needs a secret decoder ring to figure out.
 We go to great lengths to explain why three days and three nights, is not really three days and three nights.
-We even go to the point where we deny the validity and trustworthiness of the Word of God itself, just so we can keep the Friday afternoon to Sunday morning scheme intact.
-For example . . .Continue Reading
+We have even gone so far as to deny the trustworthiness of the Word of God itself, so that we may keep the Friday afternoon to Sunday morning scheme intact.
+For example . . .Continue Reading ->

 The issue of Predestination has long been looked at as you are either predetermined to go to heaven or hell.
 But this is not the picture we get from the Scriptures.
 Most will put this issue in "either, or" terms.
 You are either a Calvinist or an Arminian in your view.